Kagebounshin/skateshop/README.md

 -   ### User stories

     -   #### First Time Visitor Goals
-        1. As a first time visitor, at the first look, I want to understand what the site is all about. for example, wich products you can purchase.
+        1. As a first time visitor, at the first look, I want to understand what the site is all about. for example, wich products you can purchase here.
         2. As a first time visitor, I want the site to be easliy navigated, I would like to find what i'm searching for quick and easy.
         3. As a first time visitor,  I want the site to be well structred the sites features should be where there expected to be.
         4. As a first time visitor, I would like the site to look clean and modern.
 Good color matching, readble texts etc.
         5. As a first time visitor, I Would like to register to the page.
         6. As a first time visitor, I want to be able to contact the site owner if I have a problem or just need some information.
-        7. As a first time visitor,

     -   #### Frequent User Goals
         1. As a Frequent User, I Like the login process to be smooth.